sandhya-vidyashankar/rrt-cpp/README.md

 # rrt-cpp
 Implementation of RRT with C++ for Mowito challenge.
-My implementation of RRT is on the branch rrt.

 ## Overview of Files
 The main RRT code is stored in rrt.cpp, with the header file rrt.h.